 Prop Weapon Usage

-It is against CalArts policy to bring any type of firearm, weapon, or prop weapon onto the CalArts Campus, stored in your car while on campus or on your person without following the procedures listed below.
-This includes, but is not limited to, pistols, rifles, carbines, shotguns, swords, sabers, daggers, knives, axes, chainsaws, muskets, replicas, and any other weapon that is real, modified, rubber, plastic, airsoft, BB, or capable of firing any type of projectile.
+This includes but is not limited to, pistols, rifles, carbines, shotguns, swords, sabers, daggers, knives, axes, chainsaws, muskets, replicas, and any other weapon that is real, modified, rubber, plastic, airsoft, BB, or capable of firing any type of projectile.
 Failure to comply with these policies is severe and will lead to disciplinary action.

-General Policy for All Schools
+General Prop Weapon Policy for All CalArts Schools

-• It is strictly prohibited to bring any type of weapon, referenced above, on campus for personal reasons (non-performance, film/video productions or exhibition).
+• It is strictly prohibited to bring any type of weapon referenced above on campus for personal reasons (non-performance, film/video productions, or exhibition).

 • Real guns may never be used under any circumstance.

-• You may not use any prop weapons that are capable of propelling any sort of projectile.
+• Prop weapons that are capable of propelling any sort of projectile may never be used.

-• Live ammunition, blanks, squibs and other pyrotechnic devices may never be used on campus or off campus for film/video production.
+• Live ammunition, blanks, squibs, and other pyrotechnic devices may never be used on campus or off campus for film/video production.

 • The prop weapon must be rented from an approved rental house.
-You may not use personal or purchased toys, models or replica firearms.
+You may not use personal or purchased toys, models, or replica firearms.

-• The above referenced approved prop weapons can be used in art exhibits, theater/dance performances or film/video productions only but must follow the following procedure.
+The above-referenced approved prop weapons can be used in art exhibits, theater/dance performances or film/video productions only but must follow the following procedure

-• Prior to a prop weapon being brought on campus, a Prop Weapon Release Form must be attained and filled out completely.
-You should list the type of prop weapon and its use for the exhibition, performance or film/video production.
-Also, dates on campus and areas the prop weapon will be used.
+• You should list the type of prop weapon and its use for the exhibition, performance, or film/video production.
+Also, list the dates on campus and areas the prop weapon will be used.

 • You will be notified by Production Services or the Risk Management Administration that your Prop Weapon Release Form has been reviewed and a date will be set for you to bring the prop weapon on campus for inspection.

-• When transporting a prop weapon onto campus, you must alert the Safety Officer at the main gate that you are bringing a prop weapon onto campus.
-He/she/they will direct you to the facilities dock where you will be met by another Safety Officer, inspection will take place and you will be escorted to your destination.
-The prop weapon must be concealed in a duffel bag or by some other means as not to alarm the campus community.
-Under no circumstances may a prop weapon be brandished, played with or otherwise displayed when transporting onto campus or while on campus.
+• The prop weapon must be concealed in a duffel bag or by some other means so as not to alarm the campus community.
+Under no circumstances may a prop weapon be brandished, played with, or otherwise displayed when transporting onto campus or while on campus.

 • Once approval has been given, the prop weapon must be stored in a locked cabinet if not immediately used.
 No horseplay or brandishment allowed.

-• In all campus areas where a prop weapon is being used in an exhibition, performance or film/video production, signage must be posted that announces the use of a prop weapon.
+• In all campus areas where a prop weapon is being used in an exhibition, performance, or film/video production, signage must be posted that announces the use of a prop weapon.

-• Any and all prop weapons, referenced above, found unattended, or deemed to be brought on campus for personal reasons will be confiscated and given to Campus Safety.
-For exhibitions, performances or film/video productions the prop weapon will be held until the owner, production manager, or prop/weapons master has given written/email permission from his/her/their/zir school/department to Campus Safety to have the weapon returned.
-If the weapon is to be used in a performance, exhibit or film/video production, it must immediately be given to the owner, prop/weapons master, or production manager to be locked up until needed.
-If a prop weapon is deemed to be brought on campus for personal reasons, it will be disposed of by Campus Safety and the owner will face disciplinary actions.
-There are no exceptions to this rule.
+• Any and all prop weapons referenced above, found unattended, or deemed to be brought on campus for personal reasons will be confiscated and given to Campus Safety.
+For exhibitions, performances, or film/video productions, the prop weapon will be held until the owner, production manager, or prop/weapons master has given written/email permission from their school/department to Campus Safety to have the weapon returned.
+If the weapon is to be used in a performance, exhibit, or film/video production, it must immediately be given to the owner, prop/weapons master, or production manager and locked up until needed.

-Extra Guidelines for Film/Video Production on Campus
+Prop Weapon Guidelines for Film/Video Production on Campus

 • Set up a meeting with Production Services to go over the use of the prop weapon.

-• The use of the prop weapon shall be noted on the Call Sheet.
+• The use of the prop weapon shall be noted on the call sheet.

 • Treat all prop weapons as though they are real or loaded.